fabiandrft/Thesis2024/README.txt

-There are many notebooks where different preprocessing steps were tried out and the data was inspected.
-These are irrelevant.
-All relevant, cleaned code is in the folder'final version'

 All notebooks have markdown where the steps and the rationale behind each step is explained.

 The seeds that were used are in the folder final_version/seeds.